medicslaboratory/0-docker/README.md

 ## 2. Using matlab runtime (with images tagged as :matlab or :full):

-testing
+still testing

 ## 3. Using Freesurfer (with images tagged as :freesurfer or :full):
 See [Freesurfer Input](https://surfer.nmr.mgh.harvard.edu/fswiki/ReconAllOutputFiles#A001.mgz) on how to organize your data for Freesurfer analyses.

-The Freesurfer subjects folder inside the containers is: SUBJECTS_DIR=/usr/local/freesurfer/subjects.
+The Freesurfer subjects folder inside the containers is: SUBJECTS_DIR=/root/FS_subjects.
 You will have to shared your local filesystems (-v) accordingly.

 ```
-docker run -v '/absolute_path_to_your_local_SUBJECTS_DIR_equivalent':'/usr/local/freesurfer/subjects' medicslaboratory/medicslab:freesurfer recon-all -all -s <your_subject_folder>
+docker run -v '/absolute_path_to_your_local_SUBJECTS_DIR_equivalent':'/root/FS_subjects' medicslaboratory/medicslab:freesurfer recon-all -all -s <your_subject_folder>
 ```
 This will output the Freesurfer analyse results in '/absolute_path_to_your_local_SUBJECTS_DIR_equivalent'/<your_subject_folder>